-A Brief History of CPS
+A Brief History of the Coventry Photographic Society

-Coventry Photographic Society was formed in June 1883 as the Coventry and Midland Photographic Club by eleven local enthusiasts and was, according to information supplied by the magazine "amateur photographer" the 10th such Club/Society to be established in the UK.
+The Coventry Photographic Society was formed in June 1883 as the Coventry and Midland Photographic Club by eleven local enthusiasts and was, according to information supplied by the magazine "amateur photographer" the 10th such Club/Society to be established in the UK.

 The above image was taken we believe in 1885 but depicts the 1883 founders of the Club (only ten are pictured and it is assumed the eleventh founder is behind the camera).
 Of the ten pictured just five of those founders are named.
 Of the remaining six four are currently unknown, but it is possible to deduce from a Coventry Evening Telegraph article that two of the other founding members were a Councillor W Andrews and a Mr A. B. Rollason.